gsoft-inc/wl-squide/docs/guides/override-the-host-layout.md

 # Override the host layout

-The `RootLayout` component defined in the [create an host application](../getting-started/create-host.md#navigation-items) starting guide serves as the default layout for the homepage route as well as for every [managed routes](../reference/routing/managedRoutes.md).
+The `RootLayout` component defined in the [Create an host application](../getting-started/create-host.md#navigation-items) starting guide serves as the default layout for the homepage and all the [managed routes](../reference/routing/managedRoutes.md).

-For most routes, this is the behavior expected by the author.
-However, for routes such as a login page, the default `RootLayout` isn't suitable because the page is not bound to a user session (the user is not even authenticated yet).
+For most routes, this behavior is what the author expects.
+However, as an application introduces [authentication](./add-authentication.md) and adds many session-related features to the default layout, this default layout may no longer be suitable for every route.
+For example, a login page doesn't require session-related features, as the user isn't authenticated yet.
+In such cases, the default layout isn't appropriate.

-To accomodate pages that require a different layout, a mechanism is needed to move their route declaration at the root of the React Router [instance](https://reactrouter.com/en/main/routers/create-browser-router) before the `RootLayout` is declared.
+To accomodate pages requiring a different layout, a mechanism is needed to move their route declaration to the root of the React Router [instance](https://reactrouter.com/en/main/routers/create-browser-router) before the `RootLayout` is declared.

 ``` !#2
 root